hivejs/docs/developing_components__plugins/client-side_interfaces.md

 #### session.onceLoggedIn(cb:Function)
 This is a helper function that allows you defer code until the user logged in.
 If the user is logged in already at call time, this will call the callback immediately using `setImmediate`.

+#### session.onceStreamLoaded(cb:Function)
+This is a helper function that allows you defer code until the stream is loaded.
+If the stream is loaded already at call time, this will call the callback immediately using `setImmediate`.

 ### api
 Package: `hive-ui`